 It is the responsibility of the student to arrange for transportation to scheduled practice experiences.
 ALL students will be placed in a variety of agencies.
-Car-pooling is recommended.
+Car-pooling is recommended when possible.

 Students are responsible for making their own arrangements for parking at the College or clinical agencies and for the payment of parking fees.

 Information regarding parking will be presented during orientation sessions.